Patient education: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)

 COLORECTAL CANCER OVERVIEW

 Reappearance of the colorectal cancer after initial curative therapy is referred to as a recurrence or a relapse.
-A colorectal cancer recurrence can be either local (confined to the large intestine or nearby tissues) or at a distant site.
+A colorectal cancer recurrence can be either local (confined to the area where the cancer was initially diagnosed or nearby tissues) or at a distant site.
 When the recurrence develops at a site away from the colon or rectum, it is called a metastasis.

-In other cases, a colorectal cancer will have already spread to distant sites by the time it is diagnosed.
-This is also referred to as metastatic (stage IV) colorectal cancer.
+In other cases, a colorectal cancer has already spread to distant sites by the time it is diagnosed.
+This is referred to as metastatic (stage IV) colorectal cancer.

-Cure is not possible for most patients with metastatic colorectal cancer, although some patients who have limited involvement (particularly restricted to the liver or lung) can be cured with surgery.
+Cure is not possible for most patients with metastatic colorectal cancer, although some patients who have limited involvement of distant organs (particularly restricted to the liver and/or lung) can be cured with surgery.
 For others, chemotherapy is the most appropriate option.
 Chemotherapy does not cure metastatic colorectal cancer, but it can improve symptoms and prolong life.
+Sometimes both chemotherapy and surgery are recommended.

 This article will discuss management of patients with metastatic colorectal cancer.
 Treatment for localized colon cancer and localized rectal cancer is discussed elsewhere.
-(See "Patient information: Colon and rectal cancer (Beyond the Basics)".)
+(See "Patient education: Colon and rectal cancer (Beyond the Basics)".)

 TREATMENT FOR RESECTABLE METASTATIC COLORECTAL CANCER